Cadillac Seville: Second generation (1980–1985)

-In 1982, Seville offered heated outside rear-view mirrors with an optional rear defogger.
+In 1982, Seville offered heated outside rear-view mirrors, available with optional rear defogger.
 Inside, a "Symphony Sound" stereo cassette tape system was available.
 The previously standard diesel engine became an option with the introduction of a new 250 cuin HT-4100.
 This engine had a number of reliability issues, such as weak, porous aluminum block castings and failure-prone intake manifold gaskets.

 For 1983, the Buick V6 was dropped and a new "Delco/Bose" stereo cassette system was offered at $895.
 Initially looking like a standard Delco radio, from 1984 onward it featured a brushed gold-look front panel and bulbous lower interior door speaker assemblies.
 This was also the last year for an available 8-track stereo system.
 From 1983 through 1985, it was available with a fake cabriolet roof option which gave the appearance of a four-door convertible.